jonobr1/two.js/README.md

 ## Change Log

 #### Nightly
++ Split `Two.Matrix.toArray` into two different functions.
+One for 2D transforms and one for a plain object (JSON) representation
++ Added `Two.Matrix.toTransformArray` intended for 2D transformation use internally
 + `WebGLRenderer` more robustly supports displaying bitmap content
 + Added `<g />` attributes to be inherited by children in SVG interpretation
 + Added `offscreenElement` as an option when constructing WebGL Renderers for WebWorker compatibility